vezzi/NouGAT/README.md

 ## Installation
 NouGAT is a python package.
 From a practical point of view it is a wrapper around a certain number of tools that allow to perform de novo assembly analysis.
-In order to install NouGAT the following steps must be followed:
+We recommend creating a Conda virtual environment for installing NouGAT:

 ```bash
 # First we create a new virtual python environment using conda, get it here: